UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

 ================================================

 Connecting to your Raspberry Shake using SSH allows you to access and manage your device remotely.
-The following is a step by step guide to setup and connect to your Raspberry Shake from Windows (using either PuTTY or Powershell), from Mac, and from Ubuntu.
+The following is a step by step guide to setup and connect to your Raspberry Shake from *Windows (using either PuTTY or Powershell)*, from *Mac*, and from *Ubuntu*.

 ## Hardware Setup
    - Connect the power brick to your Raspberry Shake to power it on.